YBJazzer/GEBADR/README.md

 This instruction describes the edit of GEBADR data with Python 3 and Microsoft Excel spreadsheet.
 MS Excel will save .csv files with ";" as delimiter in German versions.
 The import plug-in OpenData will also use ";" as delimiter.
 Keep this in mind (and correct it in the scripts) when using another spreadsheet (e.g. Appache OpenOffice Calc).
 You need: Python 3 (to run the scripts with IDLE), a text editor (e.g. Notepad++) and a spreadsheet (e.g. Microsoft Excel).
-A video tutorial is available here [see link above].
+A video tutorial is available [here] (https://www.youtube.com/watch?v=pieUZrhfOdc&feature=youtu.be).

 1. Download and unzip GEBADR.zip file.
 2. Open "...GEBADR/GEBADR/LV95/data/GEBADR_GADR.dbf" in a spreadsheet.